Ali Budesh: Extorting politicians

 In 2018, several high-ranking Indian politicians claimed to have received extortion calls from Budesh.

 Clashes with the law

-Budesh claimed responsibility for the hand-grenade attack near a hotel in Dahisar, a western suburb of Bombay in June 1998.
+Budesh claimed responsibility for the hand-grenade attack near a hotel in Dahisar, a western suburb of Mumbai in June 1998.
 In the incident, some gangsters, when challenged, hurled the grenade at the police.
 In the blast and the subsequent police firing, two policemen and three gangsters were killed and several others were injured.
 However, Budesh's claim was dismissed by the Mumbai police.
-The following year, Tirupati Kotian and Austin Carvalho, two members of the Ali Budesh gang were shot dead in an encounter with the Mumbai police at Kandivli.
+The following year, Tirupati Kotian and Austin Carvalho, two members of the Ali Budesh gang were shot dead in an encounter with the Mumbai police at Kandivali.

 Open war with Dawood Ibrahim

 Budesh had a great falling out with Dawood over a property deal in Mumbai in 1997.
 Budesh, along with Uttar Pradesh don Subhash Singh Thakur, had hoped to extort money out of this deal from Natwar Lal Desai, a well known builder.
 However, Desai who had links with the D-Company, refused to pay them any cash and asked Dawood to intervene.
 This resulted in a verbal spat between the two dons.
 Dawood threatened Budesh on phone asking the latter to stay away from Desai, to which the latter did not respond well.
 According to the excerpts from a tape sent by Budesh to India Today in March 2010, he stated:

 I told him (Dawood) that he had no right to abuse me.
 I told him that so far he had known me as Ali Bhai, but the day I become Ali Budesh, you will cry!

 In retaliation, Budesh and Thakur had Desai killed on 18 August 1997.
 In March 2010, Budesh declared an open war against his former mentor, Dawood Ibrahim and his D-company, vowing to kill the former.
 Budesh had teamed up with underworld don Babloo Srivastava and launched Operation D against Dawood and his gang.
 The duo are now being seen as the most deadly threat that the D-company has ever faced, bigger than even Dawood's arch-rival, Chhota Rajan.
 They are in fact accused by the Nepalese and Indian authorities of being behind the murders of Dawood's three main agents in Nepal, i.e., Majid Manihar, Parvez Tanda and Jamim Shah, Nepalese media entrepreneur who was reputed to be the architect of Dawood's counterfeit currency racket in India.
 Dawood is believed to have entrusted his chief lieutenant, Chhota Shakeel to deal with Budesh.